larsgk/device-discovery/docs/explainer.md

 TBD areas to explore: NFC (tap to provision on/off)

 ### Home automation
-Given that BLE Mesh implementations for home automation is moving now it would only be natural if a web app connecting to a node in the house would be able to discover and interact with the sensors and actuators available.
+Given that BLE Mesh implementations for home automation is moving, now it would only be natural if a web app connecting to a node in the house would be able to discover and interact with the sensors and actuators available.
 Allowing dynamic registration/deregistration in the Generic Sensor (and Actuator) context